onewaykaranja/onewaykaranja.github.io/content/about.md

 In the case my blogs are unbearable don't hesitate to chat me up on my socials below.

-This is Patrick Karanja; seasonal network engineer, a security researcher, [fr334aks](https://blog.fr334aks.com/) apprentice member , and now a part time blogger .
+This is Patrick Karanja; a seasonal network engineer, a security researcher, [fr334aks](https://blog.fr334aks.com/) apprentice member , and now a part time blogger .

 **Find me on**: